gohugoio/hugo/content/getting-started/basic-usage.md

 ### Using Hugo's Server in Production

-Because Hugo is so blazingly fast both in web site creation *and* in web serving (thanks to its concurrent and multi-threaded design and its Golang heritage), some users prefer using Hugo itself to serve their website *on their production server*.
+Because Hugo is so blazingly fast both in website creation *and* in web serving (thanks to its concurrent, multi-threaded design and Golang heritage), some users prefer to use Hugo itself to serve their website *on their production server*.

 No other web server software (e.g., Apache, nginx, IIS) is necessary.

 Here is the command:

+{{% input "hugo-production-server.sh" %}}
 ```bash
 hugo server --baseURL=http://yoursite.org/ \
 --port=80 \
 --appendPort=false \
 --bind=87.245.198.50
 ```
+{{% /input %}}

 Note the `bind` option, which is the interface to which the server will bind (defaults to `127.0.0.1`: fine for most development use cases).
 Some hosts, such as Amazon Web Services, run NAT (network address translation); sometimes it can be hard to figure out the actual IP address.
 Using `--bind=0.0.0.0` will bind to all interfaces.